Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks. You can do that anywhere.

 Due to covid and new restrictions, we recommend that you check the latest information here before booking your flight.

-If you are staying longer and exploring on your own, taxis are the best options, but they take only cash.
+If you are staying longer and exploring on your own, taxis are the best option, but they take only cash.

 Uber is available but be aware that uber drivers are often threatened from picking up passengers from the airport as airport taxis are owned by the government.